HDR ReShade 1.0

 Dirt 4 is the latest game in CodeMaster's extremely well-made rally series.
 It offers a state of the art rally simulation, but not exactly state of the art visuals.
 The textures and effects are OK, but the render is bland and too bright.
 Dirt 4 was almost a step down from the previous Dirt Rally game.
 This new HDR shader will give the game better colors and contrast at no FPS loss.
 See screenshots below for difference.

 Dirt 4, any version.
-Graphical options set to Ultra and running in Windowed full-screen
+In-game graphical options set to Ultra and running in Windowed full-screen

 4 - Wallpapers